-The castle is centred on a central block with corner towers at diagonally oposite ends.
-The visitor tour begins with the 16th century kitchens, with its original cooking hearths, slops sink, and baking oven.
-Off the kitchen is a larder, but its the first larder I've ever seen with gunports built into the wall!
+The castle is centred on a central block with corner towers at diagonally opposite ends.
+The visitor tour begins with the 16th-century kitchens, with its original cooking hearths, slops sink, and baking oven.
+Off the kitchen is a larder, but it is the first larder I've ever seen with gunports built into the wall!
 There are more gunports in the storerooms and passage; a clear indicator that the Menzies were expecting trouble and were determined to be prepared for it.

 Prince Charlie's Room

 On the second floor is the Main Living Room, the private residence of the laird and his family.
-The walls are decorated with 18th century panelling and the plasterwork ceiling is a reproduction of the original.
+The walls are decorated with 18th-century panelling and the plasterwork ceiling is a reproduction of the original.
 On display in the Living Room are clan artefacts and the death mask of Bonnie Prince Charlie.
-Stairs rise again to the third floor, revealed as a l16th century long gallery, with an At the corners are anglel turrets, with pistol shot holes under the eaves.exposed timber roof.
+Stairs rise again to the third floor, revealed as a 16th-century long gallery with angled turrets at the corners.
+Look for pistol shot holes under the eaves.

-Castle Menzies is a fascinating place to visit; it is exciting to see an historic house in the process of restoration, seeing the original 16th century house gradually revealed.
+Castle Menzies is a fascinating place to visit; it is exciting to see a historic house in the process of restoration, seeing the original 16th-century house gradually revealed.
 The location is wonderful, and the castle is well worth exploring.